-At the beginning of the six-month period, there was one report awaiting a management decision to allow or disallow questioned costs.
-During the period, no new reports identified any questioned costs or potential refunds.
-However, based on documentation provided by the grant recipient, a management decision was made on the one open report to allow questioned costs totaling \$25,181 and not to seek a refund.
-Therefore, at the end of the period, no reports remained outstanding.
-(See Table I for details.)
+At the beginning of the six-month period, there were no reports awaiting a management decision to allow or disallow questioned costs.
+During the period, two reports identified \$538,311 in questioned costs and potential refunds totaling \$130,500.

+Management decisions were made on one of the reports, to allow \$347,261 in questioned costs and to not seek an \$80,000 refund.
+At the end of the period, one report remained outstanding with questioned costs of \$191,050 and potential refunds of \$50,500.
+(See Table I.)